valexande/HomeOntology-and-Argumentation/README.md

 You can access the web UI here: http://155.207.113.40:8888/ But you need the token: c9544771131fec2bb598473ef7c431f7cdebc42afd7c6d12

 !!Note the token will change once a week for security reasons!!

+The server is down for the moment, we apologize for this incovinience :( :(.
+Soon we will fix the problem

 After you have given the credential you are one step away, open the "HomeOntology and Argumentation.ipynb" file, and run it.
 After that enjoy :)